Doctor’s Appointments You Should Be Making This Year

 The men in your life - Routine physicals, dental, eye, and skin care are a part of their health maintenance, too.
 They also need to be meeting with a primary care doctor to screen for things like cholesterol and blood pressure starting in their 30s.
 In addition to a colonoscopy, in his 40s, it is important for him to be screened for prostate cancer through blood tests and rectal exams.

-So much of health is personal and depends on many factors, so talk with your doctor about the best routines and care for you.
+MORE INFO: So much about health is personal and depends on many factors, so talk with your doctor about the best routines and care for you.
+And for those local, check out Hancock Gateway.
+They offer friendly, patient-centered care and hospital-quality lab tests and imaging (CT and MRI scans, ultrasounds, and X-rays) for up to 50% less than what you’d pay with other health networks!

 Claire Trost